gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 * The input images are processed at different scales (called *octaves*), which improves the quality of the visualization.
 #### Implementing DeepDream in Keras
 You'll start from a convnet pretrained on ImageNet.
 In Keras, many such convnets are available: VGG16, VGG19, Xception, ResNet50, and so on.
 You can implement DeepDream with any of them, but your convnet of choice will naturally affect your visualizations, because different convnet architectures result in different learned features.
+The convnet used in the original DeepDream release was an Inception model, and in practice Inception is known to produce nice-looking DeepDreams, so you'll use the Inception V3 model that comes with Keras.

+Next, you'll compute the *loss:* the quantity you'll seek to maximize during the gradient-ascent process.
+In Deep Learning for Computer Vision, you tried to maximize the value of a specific filter in a specific layer.
+Here, you'll simultaneously maximize the activation of all filters in a number of layers.
+Specifically, you'll maximize a weighted sum of the L2 norm of the activations of a set of high-level layers.